syncfusion-content/blazor-docs/blazor/floating-action-button/styles.md

 ![Blazor FAB Component with Hover](./images/onhover.png)

-## Customized outlines
+## Outline customization

-By using the [CssClass](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SfButton.html#Syncfusion_Blazor_Buttons_SfButton_CssClass) property, you can customize the outline of the Floating Action Button, providing increased flexibility to adjust its appearance according to your preferences.
+By using the [CssClass](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SfButton.html#Syncfusion_Blazor_Buttons_SfButton_CssClass) property, you can customize the outline color of the Floating Action Button.

 ```csharp